ItsNotCam/Pokescrape/README.md

 # Pokescrape

-Pokescrape is a web scraper that pulls pokemon data from [Pokemon DB](https://pokemondb.net) and stores it in a mysql database.
+Pokescrape is a web scraper that pulls pokemon data from [Pokemon DB](https://pokemondb.net) and stores it in a PostgreSQL database.
 The entity relationship diagram and the tables' schema are shown at the bottom of this README

 ## Setup